jayanam/batex/README.md

 # Batex
 Export selected objects as fbx in batch operation.
+Batex is simple and does exactly what you expect it to do without all the unnecessary setup complexity other addons have.

+This is a fork of jayanam's [batex addon](https://github.com/jayanam/batex) with some additional features that can be useful for Unreal Engine development.
+It will be actively maintained and improved, so any feedback is appreciated.
+Check [dev branch](https://github.com/Wotava/batex/tree/dev) for some unstable features in development (then can be **really** unstable and produce unexpected results, so proceed with caution).

 ### Features
 * One fbx file per selected object